Many Standard Occupational Classification (SOC) users reported that the existing four-digit structure is not detailed enough for their needs.

 Automatic matching of data

-Viability of statistical production
+Viability of statistical production at six digits

 The feasibility of statistical production at the extended level is being explored internally.
 Statistical production relies on the adoption of the extended SOC to existing data sources.
 Potential challenges to this exist in terms of automatic match rates, data quality and sample size restrictions.